 What Does Cloud Tuning Do?

 Cloud tuning will optimally tune Sim Commander effects for a specific game/car/track with no user effort required thanks to our vast database of car/track performance data.
 See How To Use Cloud Tuning for basic usage information.
-Any effect that is possible to tune and requires tuning will be tuned by Sim Commander.
-In the vast majority of cases, this is done without impacting use intensity slider preferences.
+Any effect that is possible to tune and requires tuning will be automatically tuned by Sim Commander.
+In the vast majority of cases, this is done without impacting user intensity slider preferences.